mlapa1/outliers/README.md

 We also use a max priority queue to keep track of the closest points seen so far as we search for the nearest neighbors of a given data point.
 The code for our max priority queue is contained in outliers/maxpq.py.
 Finally, outliers/local_outlier_factor.py contains the class LocalOutlierFactor that the user can use to compute the local outlier factors for the points in their data set.
 We give a demo of the different features of the LocalOutlierFactor class in the file outliers_demo.ipynb.

-In the future we hope to add an example where we apply our implementation of this algorithm to a real-world data set that has nice examples of outliers.
+In the file bitcoin_outlier_analysis.ipynb we apply the local outlier factor algorithm to identify outliers in Bitcoin transaction data.
+In particular, we show that this algorithm is able to identify certain famous transactions in the history of the Bitcoin blockchain.